New Paltz (village), New York: Rail

 The Wallkill Valley Railroad, founded in 1866, stretched from Montgomery to Kingston.
 The New Paltz railroad station was originally built in 1870, rebuilt after a 1907 fire.
 The railroad and station later came under New York Central ownership.
 The NYC operated two trains a day, each direction, on a Kingston-New Paltz-Montgomery run.
 At Kingston, connections were available trains north to Albany and south to Weehawken, New Jersey.
 The passenger service through New Paltz ended in 1937, and the rail division was abandoned by Conrail in 1983.
 The former roadbed was converted for use as the Wallkill Valley Rail Trail.

 The former station (now called La Stazione) was sold to private interests in 1959.
 The building was in a state of disrepair by the early 1980s, but renovated in 1988 and converted to an Italian restaurant in 1999.

 The nearest active railroad station is the Poughkeepsie Metro-North station, which is served by several Amtrak trains and is the terminus for the Metro-North Railroad's Hudson Line.
 The Hudson Line stretches from Poughkeepsie to Grand Central Terminal in New York City.
 Poughkeepsie is a 15-20 minute drive east of New Paltz.

 Transportation plan

 In 2006, the town and village officials agreed to pay for a transportation study to analyze the transportation needs of the area.
 The study's suggestions included turning Main Street into a one-way route and improving bicycle and pedestrian access.
 An implementation committee was appointed in 2007 to study ways to use the plan.

+Education

+The village is in New Paltz Central School District.